miqqie/ELT-Project/3_data_transformation.md

 Besides the original data fields, various new data fields were created to facilitate data analysis later.

 a) fact_orders
-<br> fact_orders was created by joining data fields from 4 raw table
+<br> fact_orders was created by joining data fields from 4 raw tables

 b) dim_delivery_milestones
 <br> 4 new fields calculating the difference in the number of days between important delivery milestones were also created.
 In addition, a binary variable ("Y"/"N") was also created for easy identification of later-than-expected deliveries.